 But DRIPs are a great way to invest in well-managed, financially stable companies—for the long term.
 And they make great gifts!

-I searched my databases, and ran my numbers to find the best DRIPs that are fundamentally strong companies, with growing sales and earnings.
-And I’ve found three that I think you’ll like, and will immediately recognize.
-That brand name recognition, I think, is important when you are considering a long-term investment like a DRIP.
+I searched my databases and ran my numbers to find the best DRIPs that are fundamentally strong companies, with growing sales and earnings.
+And I’ve found two that I think you’ll like, and will immediately recognize.
+That brand-name recognition, I think, is important when you are considering a long-term investment like a DRIP.

 The Best DRIPs to Give Your Grandchildren